giovanischiar/fridgnet/README.md

           }
       ```

-      This type is straightfoward, it's only a single coordinate where follow the format `[longitude, latitude]`.
-All of the following types also use this same coordinate format
+      This type is straightforward; it's only a single coordinate that follows the format `[longitude, latitude]`.
+All of the following types also use this same coordinate format.
     - [`LineString`](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.4)

       ```javascript